-Piriformis syndrome is a rare neuromuscular disorder caused by the piriformis muscle compressing the sciatic nerve.
-The piriformis muscle is a flat muscle — almost like a rubber band — located in the buttocks near the top of the hip joint.
+A rare neuromuscular disorder, piriformis syndrome is when the piriformis muscle compresses the sciatic nerve.
+The piriformis muscle is a flat muscle — almost like a rubber band — located in the buttock region near the top of the hip joint.
 This muscle plays a key role in lower body movement — enabling walking and shifting of weight from one foot to the other.
 It works to stabilize the hip joint by lifting and rotating the thigh away from the body.
 It plays an essential role to nearly every movement of the hips and thighs.

 Piriformis syndrome is usually misdiagnosed myofascial pain.
 None of the symptoms attributed to piriformis syndrome differentiate the cause between nerve compression and fascia injury.
 The pain of either disorder can best be described as acute tenderness in the buttock region coupled by intense pain down the back of the thigh, calf and foot.
 Patients often feel pain in the back of the thigh, calf and foot.
 It can be especially painful when you walk up stairs or inclines.
 You may also feel some discomfort sitting.
 The pain can be relieved by lying down on your back.
 Ultimately, successful treatment involves healing a lifetime of muscle and fascia injuries to the gluteal muscles and tendons.

-Radiologic tests such as MRIs may be conducted in order to rule out other causes of sciatic nerve compression, such as a herniated disc.
+Your doctor may conduct radiologic tests such as MRIs to rule out other causes of sciatic nerve compression, such as a herniated disc.

 Therapy & Treatment